|Approximate Salary||$65,024.76 - $79,038.00/year|

 To view the benefits for an extra-help position, please visit:

-2/19/2018 – Tentative week for oral board exam for most qualified applicants.
+06/01/19 Tentative week for oral board or departmental interviews for qualified applicants.

 Based on the information provided in the application documents, the qualified applicants may be invited for further examination and will either be pre-scheduled by the Department of Human Resources or be invited to self-schedule.
 All applicants meeting the minimum qualifications are not guaranteed advancement through any subsequent phase of the examination.
 Depending upon the number of applications received, the selection process may consist of an initial application screening, a mandatory information meeting, a supplemental questionnaire assessment, a written and/or practical exam, an oral board exam, or any combination listed.
 Responses to supplemental questions may be used as screening and testing mechanisms and will be used to assess an applicant’s ability to advance in the process; as such, responses to supplemental questions should be treated as test examination responses.
 Information contained herein does not constitute either an expressed or implied contract.